Queenscripts/TakeHomeProject-Sold.com/README.md

 ## Summary

-This take home project includes frameworks that utilize the best practices for modern-day SPA (Single Page Applications) enforcing techniques such as _**code splitting, SSR (server-side rendering), material design, modular styles, state management, typing with typescript, prettier linting, unit testing, and more**_.
+Utilizing frameworks that utilize the best practices for modern-day SPA (Single Page Applications) enforcing techniques such as _**code splitting, SSR (server-side rendering), material design, modular styles, state management, typing with typescript, prettier linting, unit testing, and more**_.

 As a React developer, you should be able to dive in and start writing components!
 _(don't worry about setting up config =])_